paceval/paceval/new projects/Relational Core Identity/Business_Development_Master_Prompt.md

 This work is licensed under
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-This means:

-- The work may be shared and cited (with attribution)
-- It may not be used for commercial purposes
-- It may not be modified, remixed, or built upon
+**Clarification for GPT Usage:**
+Use of this framework in combination with GPT-based systems is permitted **as long as no commercial use occurs** and **no derivative works are created**.
+GPT may serve as a co-partner, but the structure, value logic, and language architecture remain the intellectual property of the author.

 **Author & Framework Originator:**
-Copyright © 2015–2025 paceval.® All rights reserved.
+© 2015–2025 paceval.® All rights reserved.
 <mailto:info@paceval.com>

 **Date of Authorship Declaration:**
 May 23, 2025

-GPT (OpenAI) acted as a responsive partner in co-development, but the core structure, values, and linguistic-architectural logic remain the intellectual property of the author.

-Version:
-This is Version 2.0, updated with modules for strategic memory, emotional resonance tracking, and relational navigation (May–July 2025).
+**Version:**
+This is Version 2.1 — revised to include technical instructions, activation preambles, and clearer licensing (July 2025).

 ---